Confirmation Bias

 The Importance of Being Aware of Confirmation Bias

 Heuristics and biases can help us make decisions quickly.
-We don’t have to spend an egregious amount of time processing the news and information that we see on social media.
+We don’t have to spend an egregious amount of time processing the news and information we see on social media.
 And while these shortcuts can be harmless, they can seriously skew our opinions.

 Be aware of how you view information and headlines as they come in.
 Do you read the full article?
 Do you read it with an open mind?
 How likely are you to dismiss information because it goes against what you know?
-How likely are you to fact-check or seek out opposing information that could expand your perspective?
+How likely are you to fact-check or seek opposing information that could expand your perspective?

 Keep these questions in mind and continue to challenge your biases.